-Click here to read the winter 2017 ERICSA Newsletter.
+Click here to read the Fall 2018 ERICSA Newsletter.

 Rob Velcoff wins the Domestic Relations Association of Pennsylvania (DRAP) 2016 President’s Award.
 The President’s Award is bestowed on someone who is not an employee of the Domestic Relations Office but has made a significant impact on the area of child support.
 Rob is from the New York State Division of Child Support Enforcement, where he has worked for over 26 years.
 Rob is responsible for all interstate policy and program issues, and is recognized expert in child support issues, as evidenced by his extensive appearances at multiple conferences.
 Rob served as the President of ERICSA in 2011.
 Please join us in congratulating Rob!